monkstone/LSystems/README.md

 mvn package
 ```

-The lsystems.jar gets built into target folder copy to `libraries/lsystems/library`
+The lsystems.jar gets built into target folder copy to your processing-3.0 `libraries/lsystems/library`

 I just can't get on with prisoner johns template...............